nraiha/MokkiGo/README.md

 * Student 2.
 Nuutti Räihä

 # Running API

 To install the dependencies:

 	python3 -m pip install -r requirements.txt

+OR to setup

+	python3 -m pip install .

 Note: if using older versions of flask, replace FLASK_DEBUG=1 with FLASK_ENV=development